Shivamssharma03/teraaform-workspace/README.md

 For creating workspace run cmd
 =
-Terraform workspace create dev,

-Terraform workspace create dev,
+Terraform workspace new dev,

-Terraform workspace create stage,
+Terraform workspace new stage,

-Terraform workspace create prod
+Terraform workspace new prod

 For switching into workspaces run cmd